jyn514/GrepMe/README.md

 For something similar that runs in the browser, take a look at https://www.searchme.co/ instead.

 ## For Users

+### Elevator pitch

+Do you wish GroupMe had a search function?
+Me too.
+That's why I wrote GrepMe, a command line search tool for GroupMe that's featureful and easy to use.

 ### Installing

 1. `pip install grepme`
 2. Create your login token on https://dev.groupme.com/applications -> Create Application None of the info there is used in grepme, you can give garbage values.